API documentation

 Limitations

-The API scans the IP of the requesting server only.
+The API scans the IP of the requesting client only.
 There is no parameter for specifying a different target IP.
-This is enforced at the server level and cannot be bypassed.
-The API is designed for self-checking, not for scanning third-party infrastructure.
+The IP address always comes from the requester’s connection, is enforced at the server level and cannot be bypassed.
+The API is for self-checking (a host or pipeline testing its own egress IP), not for scanning third-party infrastructure.

 UDP scanning is not supported.
 All scans are TCP only.